This article was last updated on 15/02/2023

 Like all investments, fund performance in part comes down to the individual stocks which make it up.
 There are numerous factors which affect how well an individual stock will perform and this isn’t simply based on its ESG score.
 Other factors could include government policies, interest rates and how well managed it is among others.

 Additionally, changes in market conditions can impact the performance of some stocks differently to others.
 For instance, during the Covid-19 pandemic tech companies performed particularly well, seemingly regardless of their social responsibility commitments.
 Even more recently socially responsible funds have underperformed compared to traditional funds though this is in part because globally rising energy costs have increased the value in oil and gas stocks.
-However, analysts remain optimistic that in the long term performance of socially responsible remains positive.
+However, analysts remain optimistic that in the long term performance of socially responsible investments remains positive positive.

 It’s also important to be aware that although ESG scores provide a useful guide, they don’t provide a black and white picture of how well a company is actually doing in terms of its socially responsible practices.
 For example, an ESG score may indicate that a company has a particular socially responsible policy in place but doesn’t necessarily show how well it is actually applying it.